 Conversely, a relative lack of social ties is associated with depression and later-life cognitive decline, as well as with increased mortality.
 One study, which examined data from more than 309,000 people, found that lack of strong relationships increased the risk of premature death from all causes by 50% — an effect on mortality risk roughly comparable to smoking up to 15 cigarettes a day, and greater than obesity and physical inactivity.

 Scientists are investigating the biological and behavioral factors that account for the health benefits of connecting with others.
 For example, they've found that it helps relieve harmful levels of stress, which can adversely affect coronary arteries, gut function, insulin regulation, and the immune system.
 Another line of research suggests that caring behaviors trigger the release of stress-reducing hormones.

 Research has also identified a range of activities that qualify as social support, from offers of help or advice to expressions of affection.
 In addition, evidence suggests that the life-enhancing effects of social support extend to giver as well as to receiver.

 All of this is encouraging news because caring involvement with others may be one of the easiest health strategies to access.
 It's inexpensive, it requires no special equipment or regimen, and we can engage in it in many ways.

-When it comes to health, both the quality and quantity of relationships matter.
-In one study of midlife women, those who were in highly satisfying marriages had a lower risk for cardiovascular disease than those in less satisfying marriages.
-Other studies have linked negative interactions with family and friends with poorer health.
-Having a network of important relationships can also make a difference.
-One study concluded that dementia risk was lowest among individuals with a variety of satisfying contacts.
+The quality of our relationships matters.
+For example, one study found that midlife women who were in highly satisfying marriages and marital-type relationships had a lower risk for cardiovascular disease compared with those in less satisfying marriages.
+Other studies have linked disappointing or negative interactions with family and friends with poorer health.
+One intriguing line of research has found signs of reduced immunity in couples during especially hostile marital spats.